What Marketing for Used Car Dealers Actually Looks Like

 Local SEO gains compound.
 By month twelve a well-run program should produce leads from four or more sources at a blended CPL lower than paid-only baseline.

-Common Car Dealership (Used) Marketing Mistakes
+Common Used Car Dealers Marketing Mistakes

 Running Broad Match Without Tight Negatives